isxcode/react-keycap/.github/ISSUE_TEMPLATE/project.md

 ---
 name: React Keycap Project
-about: For new features
+about: Only for react keycap new features
-title:
+title: [New Feature]
 labels: project
 assignees: ispong
 ---